toby-allsopp/cpp-proposals/coroutines-promise-parameter-access.md

 `coroutine_parameters`.
 This would be less convenient that using the constructor because the promise type would not be able to use reference members to refer to coroutine parameters.

+## Future extensions

+### Customizable parameter copies

+Providing the coroutine parameters to the promise object could be used as a basis for allowing customization of how the parameters are copied.
+As an example, without thinking it through too much, we could allow the promise type to provide a `template<size_t N> auto get_parameter()` member function template.
+If such a function template is provided, access to parameter _n_ in the coroutine body could be replaced by a call to `p.get_parameter<n>()`.

+A customization facility of this kind would allow certain coroutines to have by-reference parameters copied into the promise object in order to avoid lifetime issues when the coroutine outlives its parameters.

+## Wording

+TBD

 ## Acknowledgements